mpmckenna8/pi_gps_camera/readme.md

     - button
     - wires
     - female header pins
+  - for custom board fabricated you can use the .brd file in the ./hardware directory.
   - MicroB OTG male to A female
     - https://www.adafruit.com/product/1099
     - If using a regular pi zero to add wifi module